MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/microsoft-store.md

 1. On the **Packages** prompt, choose the `.msixbundle` and the `.classic.appxbundle` files you generated in the [Package your PWA](#package-your-pwa-for-the-store) section.

-After you complete your submission, your app is reviewed, typically within between 24 and 48 hours.
+After you complete your submission, your app is reviewed, typically within 24 to 48 hours.
 After you receive approval, your PWA is available in the Microsoft Store.

 ### Measure usage of your Store-installed PWA